-It is the policy of The State University of New York College at Cortland that no qualified special disabled veteran or Vietnam Era veteran shall be excluded from participation in employment or be subject to discrimination as a result of such employment.
-The College will employ, advance in employment, and otherwise treat special disabled veterans and Vietnam Era veterans without discrimination in all employment practices, including, but not limited to, advertising, recruitment, employment, promotion, demotion, or transfer, layoff or termination, rates of pay or other forms of compensation, and selection for training.
+It is the policy of The State University of New York at Cortland that no qualified special disabled veteran or Vietnam Era veteran shall be excluded from participation in employment or be subject to discrimination as a result of such employment.
+The university will employ, advance in employment, and otherwise treat special disabled veterans and Vietnam Era veterans without discrimination in all employment practices, including, but not limited to, advertising, recruitment, employment, promotion, demotion, or transfer, layoff or termination, rates of pay or other forms of compensation, and selection for training.
 Adoption of this policy is in compliance with Section 402 of the Vietnam Era Veteran’s Readjustment Act of 1974 and the Veterans Employment Opportunities Act of 1998.

 A “special disabled veteran” is defined by law as a person who is entitled to compensation (or who but for the receipt of military retired pay would be entitled to compensation) under the laws administered by the Veterans Administration for a disability rated at 30 percent or more; or rated at 10 or 20 percent in the case of a veteran who has been determined under Section 1506 of Title 38, U.S. Code, to have a serious employment disability; or a person who was discharged or released from active duty because of a service-connected disability.